PACS-TMU/pacs-usstm/README.md

 ## Coding
 - Code in your respective or assigned branches to avoid git conflicts.
 - Ensure to pull regularly to stay up to date with the dev branch.
 - Only code what you are assigned to code.
-To get assigned, take part in USSTM Website meetings where we split tasks.
+To get assigned, take part in PACS Website meetings where we split tasks.
 Or ask your Tech Team Lead for vacant tasks.

 -----------------------------------------------------------